noscripter/dbushell.com/src-markdown/blog/2016-01-css-framework-for-partsgiant.md

 A big decision early on was to decide whether or not to build upon an existing 'framework' like [Bootstrap](http://getbootstrap.com/).
 As of v3.3.6 Bootstrap’s base CSS is 146KB alone — my final stylesheet was only 1KB larger.
 Had I built upon Bootstrap it would have been upwards of 250KB.
 It would also have been near impossible to achieve the 54KB slimline framework I developed for mobile.

 Bootstrap is a good tool for prototyping but in my opinion, unnecessary and overly complicated for production.
-On the surface these starter frameworks look tempting, but honestly, from experience they really don't provide much of a head-start.
+On the surface these starter frameworks look tempting, but honestly, from experience they really don't provide much of a head start.
 Even before visual design is applied too many decisions have been made in the HTML & CSS that require resetting.
 This bloats the code and is much harder to understand and maintain.

 Documentation is very important for a project like this.
 But it can be overdone.
 As I developed components for *PartsGiant* I place them on a single web page to test.
 I added notes and code examples only for the less intuitive ones.
 Eventually I categorised them on multiple pages using the website navigation and layout patterns for better formatting.